When Your Heart Needs Rest

 You might say:

 This kind of self-talk is not silly.
 It is healing.
 The heart responds to gentleness.
-The more compassion you offer yourself, the easier it becomes for your system to come out of survival mode and into restoration.
+The more compassion you offer yourself, the more your spirit can move out of survival and into restoration.

-A rested heart does not become perfect overnight.
-But it does begin to remember its own rhythm.
-Its own softness.
-Its own ability to feel joy again.
+A rested heart may not become joyful overnight, but it does begin to remember its own rhythm.

 This is what heart rest makes possible.
 Not instant transformation, but quiet return.